triggermesh/docs/docs/sources/salesforce.md

 This event source acts as a consumer of the [Salesforce stream API][salesforce-stream-api-docs] and forwards all messages it receives after wrapping them in a [CloudEvent][ce] envelope.

-## Prerequisites
+## Prerequisite(s)

-* Salesforce Account
+- Salesforce Account
-* Salesforce Stream Channel
+- Salesforce Stream Channel
-* Certificate Key Secret
+- Certificate Key Secret

 ### Salesforce Account